Zewei-Zhou/Zewei-Zhou.github.io/_pages/about.md

 👋 I am a PhD candidate at the [UCLA Mobility Lab](https://mobility-lab.seas.ucla.edu/) of the University of California, Los Angeles (UCLA), advised by [Prof. Jiaqi Ma](https://mobility-lab.seas.ucla.edu/about/).
 I am also a research intern at [Motional](https://motional.com/).
 I received my master’s degree from Tongji University with the honor of Shanghai Outstanding Graduate, advised by [Prof. Yanjun Huang](https://scholar.google.com/citations?user=r_XUM78AAAAJ) and [Prof. Zhuoping Yu](https://ieeexplore.ieee.org/author/37402463600).

 My research focuses on the scene understanding and reasoning of autonomous systems, which enables vehicles/robots to intelligently interact and cooperate with others.
+Currently, I am exploring the Vision-Language-Action (VLA) models and closed-loop simulation in this domain.
 My research is supported by [Amazon AI Fellowship]().

 # 🔥 News